awsdocs/amazon-athena-user-guide/doc_source/access-federation-saml.md

    For information about configuring the mapping in ADFS, see the blog post: [Enabling federation to AWS using Windows Active Directory, ADFS, and SAML 2\.0](http://aws.amazon.com/blogs/security/enabling-federation-to-aws-using-windows-active-directory-adfs-and-saml-2-0/)\.

 1. Install and configure the JDBC or ODBC driver with SAML 2\.0 support\.
-For information, see [Using Athena with the JDBC driver](connect-with-jdbc.md) and [Connecting to Amazon Athena with ODBC](connect-with-odbc.md)\.
+For information, see [Connecting to Amazon Athena with JDBC](connect-with-jdbc.md) and [Connecting to Amazon Athena with ODBC](connect-with-odbc.md)\.

 1. Specify the connection string from your application to the JDBC or ODBC driver\.
-For information about the connection string that your application should use, see the topic *"Using the Active Directory Federation Services \(ADFS\) Credentials Provider"* in the *JDBC Driver Installation and Configuration Guide*, or a similar topic in the *ODBC Driver Installation and Configuration Guide* available as PDF downloads from the [Using Athena with the JDBC driver](connect-with-jdbc.md) and [Connecting to Amazon Athena with ODBC](connect-with-odbc.md) topics\.
+For information about the connection string that your application should use, see the topic *"Using the Active Directory Federation Services \(ADFS\) Credentials Provider"* in the *JDBC Driver Installation and Configuration Guide*, or a similar topic in the *ODBC Driver Installation and Configuration Guide* available as PDF downloads from the [Connecting to Amazon Athena with JDBC](connect-with-jdbc.md) and [Connecting to Amazon Athena with ODBC](connect-with-odbc.md) topics\.

    Following is a high\-level summary of configuring the connection string to the drivers: